 The triggering method for video signals depends on video formats.
-Generally, there are PAL/625, SECAM, appropriate voltage scale can be adjusted as needed to observe the waveform.
+Generally, there are PAL/625, SECAM, NTSC/525, 720P, 1080I and 1080P formats.
+The video trigger can be triggered at different voltage scales, and the appropriate voltage scale can be adjusted as needed to observe the waveform.
 The video trigger menu descriptions are shown in the table below: